Inklingo

 Examples

-We attended a music festival/fair in the park.
+We went to the music festival in the park.

 El festival de cine de San Sebastián es muy famoso.